parisba/SAConEU19/SAConBerlin2019_presentation.md

 # What does 'software architecture' mean?
 # **Data Scientist**

-^ First, the people who said they were mostly data scientists.
+^ MARS: First, the people who said they were mostly data scientists.

 ---